anicholakos/complete_fxos_tutorial/source/episode05.rst

   subsequent uses as you can see from the Remember my choice toggle button.
 You may also go into the Device Phone Settings and clear the permission.

-OK, so we can safely click on the Allow button.
+OK, so we can safely click on the "Allow" button.
 This will use the HTML5 Geolocation API, retrieve the current latitude, longitude and display them on the screen.